SCHOOL DISTRICT #60 (Peace River North)

 - Consequences for unacceptable behaviour may include, but are not limited to – community service, healing circles, suspension, placed on alternate learning programs, etc.

-- Student(s) who are suspended for longer than 5 days or have committed a serious offence, will be referred to the District Conduct Committee (please see appendix for District Conduct Committee process).
+- Student(s) who are suspended for longer than 5 days or have committed a serious offense, will be referred to the District Conduct Committee (please see appendix for District Conduct Committee process).

 The school district has the duty to report unacceptable behaviour to involved personnel where deemed appropriate.
 This includes: